rhit-csse490-netsec/netsec-public/syllabus.md

 or [the student counseling
 center](https://www.rose-hulman.edu/campus-life/student-services/wellness-and-health-services/counseling-services/index.html).
-Also, if you feel comfortable, you can reach out to me so I can help you devise a plan to tackle your coursework for CSSE 332.
+Also, if you feel comfortable, you can reach out to me so I can help you devise a plan to tackle your coursework for the class.